wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 - piRNA (piwi interacting RNA): found in animals and slightly longer than miRNAs (26-31nt), they interact with piwi proteins. piRNAs are implicated in epigenetic gene silencing, but not much is known.
   :::
   %#% Figure RNA_types is rather blurry and unclear.
 Replace image that better depicts the different types of RNA?
-  For the understanding of transcriptome analysis it is important to remember that in eukaryotes most genes contain introns and that one gene can have many transcripts.

 In transcriptomics, the aim is to measure presence and abundance of transcripts.
-Such measurements are based on a large number of cells but more recently the transcriptome of individual cells can also be studied.
+Such measurements are based on a large number of cells, but more recently the transcriptome of individual cells can also be studied.
 So what do transcripts and their abundance tell us about a studied subject?
 In any experiment we often want to know what happens to a cell/tissue/organism